-After taking the Scotties to their first National tournament in 30 years and a 5th place finish in 2013 Head womens coach BJ Smith led the Scotties to their best season in school history(33-3),their first ever Jayhawk Conference Championship, back to back Region Championships and National Runner-up at the 2014 NJCAA tournament.
-The Scotties were ranked #1 in the Nation for a period of time as well as being in the top 5 all season long.
-For his efforts Smith was named the 2013 and 2014 region 6 coach of the year.
-As a Head Junior College coach Smith is 209-31 (284-65 overall) with an 87% winning percentage, 5 national tournament appearances and 2 National Runner-up finishes.
+After taking the Scotties to their first National tournament in 30 years and a 5th place finish in 2013, women's head coach BJ Smith led the Scotties to their best season in school history(33-3), getting their first ever Jayhawk Conference Championship, back-to-back Region Championships, and National Runner-up at the 2014 NJCAA Tournament.
+The Scotties were ranked #1 in the Nation for a period of time, as well as being in the top 5 all season long.
+For his efforts, Smith was named the 2013 and 2014 Region 6 Coach of the Year.
+As a community college head coach, Smith is 209-31 (284-65 overall) with an 87% winning percentage, five national tournament appearances, and two National Runner-up finishes.

 Smith came to Highland with a tremendous track record of success as a coach and motivator.
 Smith has coached players from all over the world who have made All-American teams, been drafted into the WNBA, played in the Olympics, and played professionally overseas.

-As a community college head coach, Smith has graduated 100% of his players that have come to play for him as a freshman and had them go on to play at places like Oklahoma, Memphis, Depaul, Arkansas State, and numerous other universities across the country.
-He also was co-founder of the Oklahoma Indian all-State games, has done numerous free basketball clinics not only in his native Oklahoma but in New Zealand and Australia.
-He developed reading in schools programs at Southeast Missouri State as well as Northeastern Oklahoma A&M. He has spoken at the Johnson Omalley Native American leadership program in Tahlequah Oklahoma as well as numerous other schools and youth groups on the value of education.
+As a community college head coach, Smith has graduated 100% of his players who have come to play for him as freshmen and had them go on to play at places like Oklahoma, Memphis, Depaul, Arkansas State, and numerous other universities across the country.
+He also was co-founder of the Oklahoma Indian All-State Games, has done numerous free basketball clinics not only in his native Oklahoma, but in New Zealand and Australia.
+He developed reading in schools programs at Southeast Missouri State as well as Northeastern Oklahoma A&M. He has spoken at the Johnson Omalley Native American Leadership Program in Tahlequah, Oklahoma as well as numerous other schools and youth groups on the value of education.

 Title: Women's Basketball Assistant Coach